- 6 reasons we need community (and how to find it) - January 15, 2021

 Find out who you need to be

 This important question is just one of the ways you can set yourself up for success in the coming months.
-To find out how to turn it into results, join me tomorrow for a LIVE interactive workshop.
+To find out how to turn it into results, join me in September 2020 for a LIVE interactive workshop.

-You, me and hundreds of other women round the world gathering to get clear on the future we want to create, and how we can make it happen.
+You, me and hundreds of other women round the world gathering to get clear on the future we want to create from this historic moment of change, and how we can make it happen.